List of Shameless (British TV series) characters: Frank Gallagher

-Vernon Francis "Frank" Gallagher (born 12 March 1960) is the main protagonist of Shameless.
-He appeared in 136 episodes in total.
+Vernon Francis "Frank" Gallagher (born 16 January 1960) is the main protagonist of Shameless.
+He appeared in 137 episodes.

-Frank's hallmarks are drunken rants on a wide variety of literary, historical and philosophical subjects, usually returning to how decent, hard-working people, among whom he erroneously seems to count himself, are discriminated against.
-Frank frequently quotes Shakespeare, the Bible, references international current events and uses poetry and soliloquy to express his feelings or views, as he does at the start of each episode.
+Frank is characterised by inebriated monologues covering diverse literary, historical, and philosophical topics.
+These often circle back to his perception of decent, hard-working individuals, including himself, facing unwarranted discrimination.
+Frank frequently quotes Shakespeare, the Bible, references international current events, and uses poetry and soliloquy to express his feelings or views, as he does at the start of each episode.
 Thus, in spite of his drunken ramblings, sometimes he does come across as being well-educated owing to the issues he raises during his interactions with others.
+He also shows countless signs of schizophrenia throughout the series, and it is directly stated that he has schizophrenia in series 2.

 Frank is an unemployed alcoholic, and the son of Neville (John Woodvine) and Sarah Elizabeth Gallagher (1935–1972).
-He was married to Monica (Annabelle Apsion), with whom he has six children with: Fiona (Anne-Marie Duff), Lip (Jody Latham), Carl (Elliott Tittensor), Debbie (Rebecca Ryan), Liam (Johnny Bennett) and Stella (Nikita Brownlee), and one, Ian (Gerard Kearns), to whom he is de jure father.
+He was married to Monica (Annabelle Apsion), with whom he has six biological children: Fiona (Anne-Marie Duff), Lip (Jody Latham), Carl (Elliott Tittensor), Debbie (Rebecca Ryan), Liam (Johnny Bennett) and Stella (Nikita Brownlee), and is the de jure father of Ian (Gerard Kearns).
 He also has two children with Sheila Jackson (Maggie O'Neill), Nigel and Delia, and is the father of Monica's half-sister, whom he fathered with Monica's mother at Monica's birthday party.
-He has two grandchildren, Lip's daughter, Katie Maguire, and an unnamed child of Fiona's.
+He has two grandchildren: Lip's daughter, Katie Maguire, and an unnamed child of Fiona's.
 During one of Frank's drunken rants, it is implied that he got many girls pregnant in school.
-Although this is never elaborated upon, it is unclear precisely how many children Frank has actually fathered.
+This is never elaborated upon and it is unclear precisely how many children Frank has actually fathered.

 Frank was apparently convicted and sentenced to imprisonment several times in his youth.
 He claimed to have been incarcerated in Strangeways Prison.
-It has not been mentioned what exactly the reasons were for his string of past convictions.
+It has not been mentioned what exactly his string of past convictions was for.

 Frank's alcoholism intensified after his first wife Monica left him for Norma Starkey (Dystin Johnson).
 He then left the younger children in the care of Fiona, and moved in with agoraphobic Sheila.
 Often known to make a fool out of himself and shirk all responsibility, Frank nonetheless shows signs of loving his children.
-He can offer good advice, for example saving Liam from being taken into care when a parent was needed.
+He offers good advice, for example, saving Liam from being taken into care when a parent was needed.
 When he is rendered completely sober by a new drug, Frank appears reflective and even quite intelligent, wondering why Sheila would add to her problems by marrying a mess like him.
-We also understand his character a bit better when Frank's father pays a visit and treats his son in a condescending and abrasive manner.
+We also better understand his disposition when Frank's father pays a visit and treats his son in a condescending and abrasive manner.
 Frank's father shows extreme sympathy towards Sheila and even takes care of the twins.
 It is also stated that his father did not always treat Frank kindly when Frank was growing up.